17 Must-Visit Cities in Peru

 La Rinconada

-The city can be reached via a 6-hour bus ride from Puno and is a good place to rest if you are already hiking in the area.
+The city can be reached via a 6-hour bus ride from Puno.
 The main attraction is Sleeping Beauty – a glacier overlooking the town.

 Ica